 We believe that art has enormous power to contribute to a student’s personal development in creativity, independence, judgement and self-reflection.
 This is why the department offers all students within the school regardless of age or ability the opportunity to participate in our lunchtime ‘Open Workshops’.

-Our talented and proactive Sixth Form Art Ambassadors run a very successful and popular Year 7 art club.
-The Art teachers offer specialist workshops to our examination groups including a creative drawing workshop for all students opting to take the subject at GCSE and an optional Life Drawing course for our A Level Art students.
+Our talented and proactive Sixth Form Art Ambassadors run a very successful and popular Year 7 art club and we also have a student-led fashion design club.
+The Art and Design teachers offer specialist workshops to our examination groups including a creative drawing workshop for all students opting to take the subject at GCSE and an optional Life Drawing course for our A Level Art students.

 High quality displays in the department and around the school building, and annual exhibitions allow us to celebrate the success and creativity of our students.
 Students also have a long tradition of exhibiting their work outside the school, including venues such as Firstsite, Colchester, The Mall Galleries, London and Essex Showcase for the Arts.
 Competitions are also a regular feature of the Department in order to encourage students to extend and explore their creative skills beyond the curriculum.